BorisKozo/extensibility.js/README.md

-Extensibility - A simple extensibility layer for your JavaScript application
+EJS - A simple library for building highly decoupled and modular web applications.
 ==========================================
 [![Build Status](https://travis-ci.org/BorisKozo/extensibility.js.png?branch=master)](https://travis-ci.org/BorisKozo/extensibility.js)

-This library is a collection of simple patterns that can help you manage the modularization and decoupling of your application components.
+This library is a collection of simple patterns that help web developers manage the modularization and decoupling of your application components.
 It is conceptually based on the SharpDevelop addin tree and is built with the "turtles all the way down" methodology (i.e. each concept is using the previous concepts of the library).
  This library is **not** a replacement for Backbone/Ember/Angular/Knockout/<your framework> as it provides complementary